Gamers-Blended/Frogger-2D-Clone/README.md

 Players will gain control of the frog once the start game sound ends.

 ![Demo](https://github.com/Gamers-Blended/Frogger-2D-Clone/blob/master/Files%20for%20ReadMe/GameDemo.gif)

+### Controls
+Press Enter to start startup sound. <b>
+Use the arrow keys to move the frog.

 ## Bugs
 Upon winning a level and restarting it using Enter, the home bays are still marked as occupied.
 Hence the frogs aren't able to stay in the home bays.